Technical-Tigers/tiger-thesis/README.md

-This is a Bachelor's Thesis written in 2024 by Piotr Blinowski, Szymon Mrozicki, Szymon Potrzebowski and Karol Wąsowski, under the supervision of Janina Daszkiewicz-Mincel at the University of Warsaw's Faculty of Mathematics, Computer Science and Mechanics.
+This is a Bachelor's Thesis written in 2024 by Piotr Blinowski, Szymon Mrozicki, Szymon Potrzebowski and Karol Wąsowski, under the supervision of Janina Daszkiewicz-Mincel Ph.D. at the University of Warsaw's Faculty of Mathematics, Computer Science and Mechanics.

 If you're looking for the simulator that we built as part of the project,